As blockchain technology accelerates into mainstream business, ADP, the giant global payroll and HR tech vendor,...

 But while the presence of ADP and Kronos in the blockchain payroll arena may appear to lend credibility to the still nascent technology in HR tech, some observers aren't convinced.

-Brent Skinner, principal analyst for human capital management (HCM) at Nucleus Research, said he is skeptical of the ability of the big vendors to bring a blockchain payroll system to market quickly, though he sees significant long-range potential for blockchain in HR tech.
+Brent Skinner, principal analyst for human capital management (HCM) at Nucleus Research, said he is skeptical of the ability of the big vendors to bring a blockchain payroll system to market quickly, though he sees significant long-range potential for HR blockchain.

 Skinner noted that both ADP and Kronos have been late in moving their systems to the cloud, though both have recently released more innovative products.
 Meanwhile, more agile cloud-only HCM vendors, such as Ceridian and Ultimate Software, have been innovating more successfully, he said.